-Stay tuned to this website and the @yorkuniversity social media channels as we share accomplishments, resources, profiles, and various events that will be taking place at York throughout the Black History month, including the Jean Augustine Chair event -- Word, Sound, Power.
-Follow along and join the conversation with the hashtag #BHMatYU or #BlackHistoryMonth.
+This website and the @yorkuniversity social media channels will share accomplishments, resources, profiles, and various events that will be taking place at York throughout the Black History month, including the Jean Augustine Chair in Education, Community and Diaspora event -- Word, Sound, Power.
+Follow along and join the conversation with the hashtag #BHMatYU or #BlackHistoryMonth

 York University is a leading Canadian post-secondary institution that values equity, diversity and inclusivity.
 With a history of academic research, student engagement, inclusive initiatives, and the goal of creating positive change, the University is proud to celebrate and highlight the many contributions of the Black community at York University.

-A joint statement on Black History Month by Rhonda Lenton, President & Vice-Chancellor, and Sheila Cote-Meek, Vice President, Equity, People & Culture, at York University.
+A joint statement on Black History Month by Rhonda Lenton, President & Vice-Chancellor, and Laina Y. Bay-Cheng, Interim Vice President, Equity, People & Culture, at York University.

 Building on the York commitment to social justice, and the years of work done by individual faculty, instructors, staff and students, Addressing Anti-Black Racism: A Framework on Black Inclusion lays the foundation and blueprint for addressing systemic racism, specifically anti-Black racism, and making change.